 Finally, use Cs or consequences to reinforce the behaviour you want to continue doing.
 Not sure what all of this talk about ABCs really means?

 Here’s a real-world example: Olivia has been putting off working on the annual productivity reports all year and now she’s down to two months before she has to hand it over to her supervisor.
 Logically, she knows she’s down to the wire, but every time she sits down and tells herself she’s got to get to work on the report, now, or else, she ends up in her inbox answering emails.
 Using the ABCs of CBT, here’s what Olivia could do:

 Olivia can start by eliminating antecedents (As) that move her attention away from where she needs it to be.
 When she wants to work undistracted, her email should be completely closed out and alerts should be turned off.
 If constant emails are an issue for her, she could even set up an autoresponder to inform coworkers that she’ll be responding to emails after a set time.

 Next, Olivia should think about why she’s procrastinating.
-If she feels overwhelmed, and like there’s just no way she can possibly get it done on schedule, it’s time to change her behaviours (B) and break things down into smaller pieces.
-Once she’s organised the project into more manageable chunks, she can do a little daily.
+If she feels overwhelmed, and like there’s just no way she can possibly get it done on schedule, it’s time to change her behaviors (B) and break things down into smaller pieces.
+Once she’s organized the project into more manageable chunks, she can do a little daily.

-Finally, Olivia will want to create positive consequences (Cs) that reinforce her behaviour—maybe after each hour working on the report, she’ll treat herself to a coffee or something else she enjoys.
+Finally, Olivia will want to create positive consequences (Cs) that reinforce her behavior—maybe after each hour working on the report, she’ll treat herself to a coffee or something else she enjoys.

 CBT might help you sleep better